JoProvost/r8bemu/README.md

 ## Usage

     # From an ANSI compatible terminal
-    ./coco2
+    ./r8bemu-terminal

+    # From any desktop environment
+    ./r8bemu

 ### Boot ROM
-In order to use this emulator, you must provide a ROM to boot on.
-You can download the bytes from an actual CoCo 2 you own and put the content of `Color Basic` in `./rom/bas.rom` and the `Extended Color Basic` in `./rom/extbas.rom` or craft your own :
+In order to use this emulator, you must provide the ROM to boot on.
+You can download it from an actual CoCo 2 you own and put the content of `Color Basic` in `./rom/bas.rom` and the `Extended Color Basic` in `./rom/extbas.rom` or craft your own :

  * __`bas.rom`__ starts at __0xA000__ ending at __0xBFFF__, boot vector must be at __0xBFFE__ ;
  * __`extbas.rom`__ starts at __0x8000__ ending at __0x9FFF__ .

-### Boot scripting
+### Scripting
-In order to perform integration tests the content of __`autorun.bas`__ is typed on the emulator keyboard at boot.
-This is actually the only way to load a basic program.
+In order to perform integration tests the content of a script may be is typed on the emulator keyboard.
+To do so, start the application with `--script <path-to-file>`.

+### Tape cassette
+To load a program from a `.wav` file, start the application with `--playback <path-to-file>` and type `CLOAD` or `CLOADM` at the prompt.
+To save on tape, start the application with `--recording <path-to-file>` and type `CSAVE "<file-name>"`.

 ## Demo!